survivejs/react-book/manuscript/12_authoring_libraries.md

 Provided you have logged in, creating new packages is just a matter of hitting `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!

 T> Before starting to develop it can be a good idea to spend a little bit of time on that naming issue.
-It's not very fun to write an awesome package just to notice the name has been taken.
+It's not very fun to write a great package just to notice the name has been taken.
 Save some time and nerves by doing a little bit of research.
 With some luck you could find something fitting your purposes and avoid the chore of writing a library.

 T> As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that format when naming your project.